As part of the National Waste Policy, Australia aims to reduce the total amount of waste generated in the country by 10% per person by 2030.

 Recognised as the key facilitator of achieving circularity in the Australian economy, ‘waste prevention’ is an essential means for the current waste infrastructure to cope with existing and anticipated future demands; thus, reducing waste’s impacts on our terrestrial and marine environments.

-Waste avoidance is acknowledged as a top priority.
-However, Australia is faced with the problem of having no direct or primary measurement of waste generation or avoidance.
-Furthermore, there is no standardised or widely used set (or typology) of waste avoidance activities commonly acknowledged by governments and other waste and resource recovery stakeholders in Australia.
-This raises issues of being able to accurately understand overall trends in waste avoidance, or in activities like reuse and repair, thus potentially hindering national goals of reducing the amount of waste generated in the country.
+Waste prevention is acknowledged as a top priority by most stakeholders.
+However, Australia is faced with the problem of having no direct or primary measurement of waste generation or prevention.
+Furthermore, there is no standardised or widely used set (or typology) of waste prevention activities commonly adopted by governments and other waste and resource recovery stakeholders in Australia.
+This raises issues around the ability to accurately understand overall trends in waste avoidance, or in individual activities like reuse and repair, thus potentially hindering national goals of reducing the amount of waste generated in the country.

 This project builds on BehaviourWorks’ research characterising a common set of waste avoidance activities (e.g. reuse, repair, share) and work for the Victorian government to measure waste avoidance as part of the Recycling Victoria policy.